 - not doing anything that could interfere with the investigation - treating the matter confidentially - seeking permission from the manager to contact colleagues - if they wish to contact witnesses to support their case, they should do this via their manager or, if different, the manager dealing with the matter or their Trade Union representative or fellow colleague - except for medical appointments and meeting with their staff side/union representative they must not visit Trust premises unless given permission by the line manager or a named deputy to attend for a specific purpose, e.g. a meeting a representative, an investigation meeting, a counselling appointment, a medical consultation - the requirement to remain available between 9.00 am to 5.00pm, Monday to Friday, excluding public holidays, to attend meetings. - Permission for any periods of absence, e.g. annual leave, must be requested in advance before annual leave is taken. - If deemed necessary, the suspending manager may ask the employee to hand in Trust property such as keys, ID card, Trust mobile phone, bleep, laptop or any other mobile device at the time of exclusion.
 These will be listed and a copy given to the employee.
 The manager may also temporarily revoke remote access if in use or remove / restrict access to Trust systems by referral to the Data Protection Office.
-In these circumstances, the manager and employee must agree alternative methods of keeping in contact. - A suspended person must not undertake any paid work during the hours for which they are contracted to work. - People suspended for clinical / professional reasons must not undertake any work, paid or unpaid, without prior permission from the appropriate manager. - Where an employee holds employment outside of the Trust and is suspended from the Trust, the employee is obliged to declare their alternative place/s of work and the suspension information may be shared with another employer, to safeguard service users/patients.
+In these circumstances, the manager and employee must agree alternative methods of keeping in contact.
+The manager must make sure the employee is still able to access required information, such as pay slips, staff discounts etc. - A suspended person must not undertake any paid work during the hours for which they are contracted to work. - People suspended for clinical / professional reasons must not undertake any work, paid or unpaid, without prior permission from the appropriate manager. - Professional bodies may need to be informed and the employee will be notified - Where an employee holds employment outside of the Trust and is suspended from the Trust, the employee is obliged to declare their alternative place/s of work and the suspension information may be shared with another employer, to safeguard service users/patients.
+Advise will be taken from IG/Safeguarding etc. regarding this and when considering passing information on outside of the organisation.